2NCE3/2NCE3/README.md

 > “They see code.
 I see scars turned into syntax.”
 > “They see projects.
 I see memories buried in branches.”

-##  Who is Peter Pain?

-I’m not just a developer —
-I’m a **code-born shadow**, a voice from the void, forged in silence.
-Not every programmer seeks light.

 ---